anzonyquispe/py_did_multiplegt_dyn/README.md

 **placebo(**#**)**: gives the number of placebo estimators to be computed.
 Placebos compare the outcome evolution of switchers and of their controls, before switchers' treatment changes for the first time.
 Under the parallel trends and no-anticipation assumptions underlying the event-study estimators computed by did_multiplegt_dyn, the expectation of the placebos is equal to zero.
 Thus, placebos can be used to test those assumptions, by testing the None that all placebos are equal to zero.
 If the user requests that at least two placebos be estimated, the command computes the p-value of a joint test of that None hypothesis.
 The number of placebos requested can be at most equal to the number of time periods in the data minus 2, though most often only a smaller number of placebos can be computed.
 Also, the number of placebos requested cannot be larger than the number of effects requested.

-**controls(***varlist***)**: gives the names of the control variables to be included in the estimation.
+**controls(***list***)**: gives the names of the control variables to be included in the estimation.
 Estimators with controls are similar to those without controls, except that the first-difference of the outcome is replaced by residuals from regressions of the first-difference of the outcome on the first-differences of the controls and time fixed effects.
 Those regressions are estimated in the sample of control $(g,t)$s: $(g,t)$s such that group $g$'s treatment has not changed yet at $t$.
 Those regressions are also estimated separately for each value of the baseline treatment.
 Estimators with controls are unbiased even if groups experience differential trends, provided such differential trends can be fully explained by a linear model in covariates changes.
 To control for time-invariant covariates, one needs to interact them with the time variable **T**, or with time fixed effects.
 See Section 1.2 of the Web Appendix of de Chaisemartin and D'Haultfoeuille (2020a) for further details.

 **trends_lin**: when this option is specified, the estimation of the treatment effects allows for group-specific linear trends.
 Estimators with linear trends start by computing event-study effects on the outcome's first-difference, rather than on the outcome itself, thus allowing for group-specific linear trends.
 Then, to recover event-study effect $\ell$ on the outcome, event-study effects on the outcome's first-difference are summed from 1 to $\ell$.
 See Section 1.3 of the Web Appendix of de Chaisemartin and D'Haultfoeuille (2024) for further details.
 When this option is specified, the estimated average total effect per unit of treatment is not computed.

-**trends_nonparam(***varlist***)**: when this option is specified, the DID estimators computed by the command only compare switchers to controls whose treatment has not changed yet, with the same baseline treatment, and with the same value of the varlist.
+**trends_nonparam(***list***)**: when this option is specified, the DID estimators computed by the command only compare switchers to controls whose treatment has not changed yet, with the same baseline treatment, and with the same value of the varlist.
 Estimators with the **trends_nonparam** option are unbiased even if groups experience differential trends, provided all groups with the same value of the varlist experience parallel trends.
 The vector can only include time-invariant variables, and the interaction of those variables has to be coarser than the group variable.
 For instance, if one works with a county $\times$ year data set and one wants to allow for state-specific trends, then one should write *trends_nonparam(state)*, where state is the state identifier.
 See Section 1.4 of the Web Appendix of de Chaisemartin and D'Haultfoeuille (2024) for further details.

 **continuous(**#**)**: allows to use the command even when groups' period-one treatment is continuous, meaning that all groups have a different period-one treatment value.
 With a discrete period-one treatment, the command compares the outcome evolution of switchers and non-switchers with the same period-one treatment.
 But with a truly continuous period-one treatment, there will be no two groups with the same period-one treatment.
 The command assumes that group's status-quo outcome evolution is a polynomial in their period-one treatment.
 The user's chosen polynomial order is the option's argument.
 See Section 1.10 of the Web Appendix of de Chaisemartin and D'Haultfoeuille (2024) for further details.
 Unlike the other variance estimators computed by the command, those computed when the continuous option is specified are not backed by a proven asymptotic normality result.
 Preliminary simulation evidence indicates that when the option is used with a correctly-specified polynomial order, those variance estimators are conservative.
 On the other hand, when the specified polynomial order is strictly larger than needed, those variance estimators can become liberal.
 Thus, when this option is specified, we recommend using the bootstrap for inference, by manually bootstrapping the command.
 At least, one should perform a robustness check where one compares the analytic variance computed by the command to a bootstrapped variance.